learn-co-curriculum/dsc-time-series-decomposition/README.md

 Fortunately, `statsmodels` provides the convenient `seasonal_decompose` function to perform such decomposition out of the box.
 Details of this function are available [here](http://www.statsmodels.org/dev/generated/statsmodels.tsa.seasonal.seasonal_decompose.html).

-Let's use this function to perform following tasks:
+Let's use this function to perform the following tasks:
 1. Import `seasonal_decompose` from statsmodels.
 2. Apply `seasonal_decompose` to log transformed TS.
 3. Plot the trend, seasonality and residual.